🩺💵 Money checkups: Not just for adults

 Weekly tips for the grown-ups shaping youth into financially savvy adults

 Hey there!
-It's Talk About Money Tuesday, your favorite day of the week! 🤑
+It's Talk About Money Tuesday, my favorite day of the week! 🤑

 It won’t be long before 2025 is over and done with, so I know you're probably thinking about New Year's resolutions and fresh starts.
 But your money also deserves a little attention at the end of the year.
 This is a natural moment to pause and reflect on your financial habits.